 Bacchus from Star Ocean The Last Hope, His strafing attack moves him quickly along the ground and hits twice.
 If you add More Dakka through Item creation, it actually becomes more powerful than his special attacks (which are already some of the best).
 Of course, He also has high Defense and HP.
 As well a skill that lets him heal 50% of his hp instantly.

-The Retribution Paladin in Wo W is shaping up to be like this (sort of) in the next expansion, seeing as though a talent allows them to decrease the cooldown of their main instant-attack the more haste they stack and they pretty much do their damage as light-infused berserkers.
+The Retribution Paladin in World of Warcraft is shaping up to be like this (sort of) in the next expansion, seeing as though a talent allows them to decrease the cooldown of their main instant-attack the more haste they stack and they pretty much do their damage as light-infused berserkers.

 The Advance Wars series past the second installment has the dreaded Neotank, an arachnidian monstrosity that hits harder than a Md.
 Tank, yet has the mobility of a regular tank.
 Makes you wonder why they even bothered with the Megatank in Dual Strike.